frec-3044/tidyvere-intro-template/README.md

 This repository is a template for every teams introduction to tidyverse repository.
-This is the first module of FREC 3044 Environmental Data Science, intended to provide a review of tidyverse skills learned in prior courses.
+This is the second module of FREC 3044 Environmental Data Science, intended to provide a review of tidyverse skills learned in prior courses.

 ## assignment